On the semicontinuity problem of fibers and global $F$-regularity: Introduction

-\item[$\bullet$] $f$ is a $\mathbf{P}$-homomorphism and $U_{f}(\mathbf{P})$ is constructible. \end{enumerate} The set $U_{f}(\mathbf{P})$ is defined as previously.
-The structure of $U_{f}(\mathbf{P})$ was studied extensively by Grothendieck \cite{Gro2} (see also \cite{GorWed} for a detailed list of this problem with citations from EGA) under the assumption that the morphism is proper.
+The set $U_{f}(\mathbf{P})$ is defined as previously.
+The structure of $U_{f}(\mathbf{P})$ was studied extensively by Grothendieck \cite{Gro2} under the assumption that the morphism is proper (see also \cite{GorWed} for a detailed list of this problem with citations from Grothendieck's EGA).
 In fact, most of the main results in this article hold for a \textit{going-up morphism} of schemes.
 This is a class of morphisms satisfying the going-up property for points of schemes.
 An important corollary is Corollary \ref{principle} which is established by regular alteration.
-It will be interesting to try to extend the main results to the case of finite flat dimension using techniques in \cite{AvFo2}.
+It will be interesting to extend the main results of this article to the case of morphisms with finite flat dimension, using the methods developed in \cite{AvFo2}.

 So far, we have considered only local conditions.
-As to global conditions, we discuss the cases when $\mathbf{P}$=arithmetically Cohen-Macaulay, or globally $F$-regular.
+As to global conditions, we will discuss the cases when $\mathbf{P}$=arithmetically Cohen-Macaulay, or globally $F$-regular.
 These notions are considered for projective varieties.
 In contrast to the local cases, we are not able to reduce the proof to the level of local rings.
 Nonetheless, the global property of a projective variety could be well understood by looking at the \textit{affine cone} with respect to a fixed embedding into a projective space.
 Among the main results, we mention the following result (see Corollary \ref{Finalcorollary}):

-\begin{main theorem}[Criterion for global $F$-regularity] Let $X$ be a smooth projective variety over an algebraically closed field of characteristic $p>0$ with $\dim X \ge 2$.
-Then the following are equivalent: